Nano Banana Prompts for Landscapes (2026)

 Three-layer prompt (with depth): "Moss-covered granite rocks in foreground, alpine lake reflecting snow-capped mountains in mid-ground, dramatic golden hour clouds in background, landscape photography, shot on Sony A7R IV 24mm"

 The difference is dramatic.
-The flat prompt produces a generic postcard.
-The three-layer prompt creates an image with depth, scale, and visual journey — the viewer's eye moves from the rocks to the lake to the mountains to the sky.
+The flat prompt produces a generic postcard because the model has no depth instruction.
+The three-layer prompt creates an image with scale and visual journey: the viewer's eye moves from the rocks to the lake to the mountains to the sky.

 The formula: Foreground element with texture + mid-ground subject + background with atmosphere + time of day + camera reference.

 Time of day is the single most important variable in landscape photography.
-The same scene looks completely different at each hour.
+The same scene looks completely different at each hour, and the prompt phrase you use directly controls the result.

 | Time | Light Quality | Best For | Prompt Phrase |